https://ukhsa.blog.gov.uk/2024/04/12/what-is-whooping-cough-and-how-can-i-prevent-my-children-catching-it/

 The best defence is to make sure they are fully vaccinated.

 The whooping cough vaccine is given as part of the routine childhood vaccination schedule in the UK.
-Babies receive three doses at 8, 12 and 16 weeks old (the 6-in-1 vaccine), followed by a booster at 3 years 4 months.
-This provides high levels of protection against severe disease.
+Babies receive 3 doses at 8, 12 and 16 weeks old (the 6-in-1 vaccine), followed by a booster at 3 years 4 months.
+Children born from July 2024 onwards will have a fourth dose of the whooping cough vaccine at 18 months of age that will help boost their protection until they get their next dose at 3 years 4 months of age.
+The vaccine course helps provide high levels of protection against severe disease.

 How common is whooping cough?